Table of Contents

 With turbo unlock enabled, gaming performance becomes quite respectable.

-Xeon E5 2670 v3 is capable of delivering comfortable fps in many games, but modern titles are quite challenging for the processor, especially considering its rather weak per-core performance.
+Xeon E5 2670 v3 is capable of delivering comfortable fps in many games, but modern titles heavily push the CPU to its limits, especially given its weaker single-core performance.

 - Games up to 2020: 90% run well (60+ FPS), 10% are playable (40-60 FPS)